Who needs to see a gastroenterologist?

 - Family history of esophageal adenocarcinoma

-Our state-of-the-art HALO System from Covidien provides advanced ablation technology for treating those diagnosed with Barrett’s Esophagus.
-The system removes the Barrett’s epithelium during a short, well-tolerated endoscopic procedure in an outpatient setting.
-The response is usually excellent and there’s a quick recovery period.
-The GI Center of Excellence is the only freestanding outpatient facility in the region offering this treatment option.
+Our state-of-the-art HALO System from Covidien provides advanced technology for treating those diagnosed with Barrett’s Esophagus.
+The system removes the affected area during a short endoscopic procedure.
+The GI Center of Excellence is the only outpatient facility in the region offering this treatment option.

 The HALO treatment offers a cure rate of between 80 and 90 percent.
-Patients generally require four treatments, and will likely remain Barrett’s-free up to five years post-treatment, according to data.
+Patients generally require four treatments, and will likely remain Barrett’s-free up to five years post-treatment.
 Those with recurrent Barrett’s can be treated again, and 99 percent will remain Barrett’s-free.